awslabs/clickstream-analytics-on-aws/docs/en/sdk-manual/http-api.md

 - Method 1: You can query the **event, event_parameter, user, item** or **ingestion_events** table in **Athena** directly through SQL.
 (Requires data processing to be enabled)
-- Method 2: You can query the **event, event_parameter, user, item** table in **Redshift** directly through SQL. ( Requires data processing to be enabled)
+- Method 2: You can query the **event, event_parameter, user, item** table in **Redshift** directly through SQL. ( Requires enable Redshift in data modeling)